-In 1907, sixteen years after Doubleday's death, a special commission created by the sporting goods magnate and former major league player A.J.
+In 1907, 16 years after Doubleday's death, a special commission created by the sporting goods magnate and former major league player A.J.
 Spalding was set up to determine baseball's origins—namely if it was invented in the United States or derived from games in the United Kingdom.
 The commission used flimsy evidence—the claims of one man, mining engineer Abner Graves, who said he went to school with Doubleday—to come up with the origin story, which managed to stick.

 Cooperstown businessmen and major league officials seized on myth’s enduring power in the 1930s, when they established the National Baseball Hall of Fame and Museum in the village.

 What Are Baseball's Real Origins?

 As it turns out, the real history of baseball is a little more complicated than the Doubleday legend.
 References to games resembling baseball in the United States date back to the 18th century.
 Its most direct ancestors appear to be two English games: rounders (a children’s game brought to New England by the earliest colonists) and cricket.

 By the time of the American Revolution, variations of such games were being played on schoolyards and college campuses across the country.
 They became even more popular in newly industrialized cities where men sought work in the mid-19th century.